choulab/lab-website/content/handbook/_index.md

     weight: 1
 ---

-Our lab is committed to scientific excellence, creativity, and an inclusive environment for all its members.
-Now that you're part of this lab, we hope you will proudly uphold these values as we embark on this scientific journey together.

-This handbook will primarily teach you how to get things done in the lab, as well as how to organize your ideas, experiments, and projects as a researcher.
+This handbook is intended for incoming students of the Chou lab.
+The primary purpose of the handbook is to teach you how to get things done in the lab, such as how to organize your ideas, experiments, and projects as a researcher.
+It is a living document that is continously updated based on feedbacks from lab members.
 For a more general guide on starting graduate school in IBBME, consult the departmental handbook ([link to PDF](https://ibbme.utoronto.ca/wp-content/uploads/Current_Students/2018-19-Graduate-Handbook.pdf)).<br><br>

 ## First Steps